 Three separate licences are required in order to conduct research on animals:

 - For the premises where animal research will take place.
 Every individual area is listed and the species and type of use identified.

 - Project Licence

-- Describes the research that will be carried out in detail and why the work is justified.
-Project licences are only granted after appropriate training has been completed and are active for a maximum period of 5 years.
-There must be no alternative methods available, and the licence holder must demonstrate that the benefits clearly outweigh the likely cost to the animals’ well-being.
+- This details the research that will be carried out and why the work is justified.
+Project Licences are only granted after appropriate training has been completed and are active for a maximum of five years.
+There must be no alternative methods available, and the licence holder must demonstrate that the benefits clearly outweigh the likely impact on the animals’ well-being.

 - Personal Licence

-For each researcher granted after appropriate training to ensure that they have the necessary skills, competence and experience to carry out regulated procedures.
+This is granted to each researcher after appropriate training to ensure that they have the necessary skills, competence and experience to carry out regulated procedures.

 Licence application process

-Applying for a Project Licence is a lengthy process that can take up to a year to complete.
-Scientists must provide detailed information about their proposed research, their aims and objectives and justifications of the need for animals.
+Applying for a Project Licence can take up to a year to complete.
+Scientists must provide detailed information about their proposed research, their objectives and a justification of the need for animals in the research.